astronomer/docs/astro/set-up-ci-cd.md

 :::tip

-When using a Deployment API token in combination with a [custom Deployment role](customize-deployment-roles.md) to deploy to Astro, the minimum required permissions are `deployment.get` and `deployment.deploys.create`.
+When using a Deployment API token in combination with a [custom Deployment role](customize-deployment-roles.md) to run `astro deploy`, the minimum required permissions are `deployment.get` and `deployment.deploys.create`.

 :::